 Essential oils are a great natural alternative to the conventional chemical cleaner that we have grown so used to.
 They are much safer for our health and the environment.

 Extensive medical research shows that essential oils packed with antiseptic compounds successfully remove some of the most resistant bacteria found in our homes.
-Just as any other cleaning agent, essential oils have to be used with caution as well.
+Just like any other cleaning agent, essential oils have to be used with caution as well.
 Here are some last tips that will help you improve your daily cleaning routine:

 - Store all your homemade essential oil cleaning agents in cool, dark place, out of reach and sight of children.